EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 Dependencies
 ------------

-The edb.postgres.initialize role does depend on the following roles:
+The init_dbserver role does depend on the following roles:

 * install_dbserver
 * setup_repo